-Correspondence from the DPIE, demonstrating conformance with Section 24-131 of the Subdivision Regulations for unsafe soils, is not required at this time and no further action is needed, as it relates to this application.
+Correspondence from the DPIE, demonstrating conformance with Section 24-131 of the Subdivision Regulations for unsafe soils, is not required at this time and no further action is needed, as it relates to this PPS.
 The County may require a soils report, in conformance with Prince George's County Council Bill CB-94-2004, during future phases of development and/or at the time of permit.

-11. Urban Design-Staff reviewed the PPS for conformance with the requirements of the Zoning Ordinance, the Prince George's County Tree Canopy Coverage Ordinance, and the 2010 Prince George's County Landscape Manual (Landscape Manual), and find the following:
+14. Urban Design-This PPS was reviewed for conformance with the requirements of the Zoning Ordinance, the Prince George's County Tree Canopy Coverage Ordinance, and the 2010 Prince George's County Landscape Manual (Landscape Manual), as follows: